nimmneun/onesheet/README.md

 ![Resulting OneSheet File in Excel](./tests/generated_auto_column_sizing_sample.png)

-This XLSX writer/generator is still WIP and was built to satisfy the following needs:
+This XLSX writer/generator was built to satisfy the following needs:
 - Write a single sheet with up to 2^20 rows fast and with a small memory footprint.
 - Freeze the first [n] rows to have a fixed table header/headline.